These policies concern the use of the Library building, and appropriate user behavior while within the building.

-Library computers are to be used in accordance with the Public Access Computer Policy.
+Library computers are to be used in accordance with the Guest Computer Access Policy.
 Unsupervised access to the Internet by anyone age 14 and under is prohibited as the Library does not utilize filters that would screen out materials that may not be appropriate for persons of that age.

 *A responsible adult is defined as a person who is a sibling at least age 18, a parent or legal guardian or is recognized by the University as having supervisory responsibility for the minor (camp counselor, for example).